bright/new-www/_posts/2017-12-08-coremotion-pedometer-swift.md

 ### CMPedometerData

 Another class that should catch our attention is `CMPedometerData`.
-This class represents a data that will be sent with every update in above functions.
+This class represents data that will be sent with every update in the above functions.
 It contains a lot of useful information like:

 * `numberOfSteps: NSNumber?`
 * `distance: NSNumber?`